crystalschang/gulp-env/README.md

 ### `options.type`

 Treats the file input as if its extension was `type`.
 It doesn't work for `require`d files, since Node.js doesn't have hooks to do that, but it currently works for `json` and `ini` types.
 Others may potentially be added over time.
+If you think another one should be added, please, by all means, submit a PR.

 ```js
 var env = require('gulp-env');